stevenoh0908/ba2cc/README.md

 ```

 ###### FUNCTION getCategoryName(category_number)
-returns selected category's name in string object. requires one parameter: ```category_number``` which must be 1 or 2.
+Returns selected category's name in string object.
+Requires one parameter: ```category_number``` which must be 1 or 2.

 **Example**
 ```python